OpenMDAO/OpenMDAO-Framework/docs/user-guide/example_mdao.rst

         self.solver.tol = .0000001
         self.solver.algorithm = "broyden2"

 The input is selected using add_parameter.
-You might aslo be familiar with the term 'independent' used to describe this.
+You might also be familiar with the term 'independent' used to describe this.
 Here, we've given a *low* and a *high* attribute, but we've set them very high as the Broyden solver doesn't use either of these.
 The output is specified by adding an equality constraint.